Disco Chess vs ChessTraining.app: Two Free Chess Training Platforms Compared

 Conclusion

-Both platforms implement the Woodpecker Method effectively and are free to use.
+Both platforms apply the woodpecker method effectively and are free to use.

 | Feature | Disco Chess | ChessTraining.app |